stijn-dejongh/lovecraft_public_domain/raw_converts/soi.md

   No one was stirring in that dead street beside the river-gorge, and the roar of the waterfalls quite drowned my footsteps.
 It was a long dog-trot to the ruined station, and the great brick warehouse walls around me seemed somehow more terrifying than the fronts of private houses.
-At last I saw the ancient arcaded station&mdash;or what was left of it&mdash;and made directly for the tracks that started from its farther end.
+At last I saw the ancient arcaded station--or what was left of it--and made directly for the tracks that started from its farther end.

   The rails were rusty but mainly intact, and not more than half the ties had rotted away.
 Walking or running on such a surface was very difficult; but I did my best, and on the whole made very fair time.
-For some distance the line kept on along the gorge&rsquo;s brink, but at length I reached the long covered bridge where it crossed the chasm at a dizzy height.
+For some distance the line kept on along the gorge's brink, but at length I reached the long covered bridge where it crossed the chasm at a dizzy height.
 The condition of this bridge would determine my next step.
 If humanly possible, I would use it; if not, I would have to risk more street wandering and take the nearest intact highway